 Once the development is complete, developers should use an industry-recognised process to demonstrate that they have exceeded building regulations.
-We encourage developers to use Hertfordshire Building Control Ltd or St Albans / Watford shared building control service to confirm that the pledge has been achieved.
+We encourage developers to use Hertfordshire Building Control Ltd or the St Albans / Watford shared building control service to confirm that this pledge has been achieved.

-Developers should submit all of this information to the relevant local planning authority and Hertfordshire Growth Board.
+Developers should submit all of this information to the relevant local planning authority and HIDB.

-Developments that comply with the Charter will be formally commended on the Hertfordshire Growth Board website.
+Developments that comply with the Charter will be formally commended on the HIDB website.